ibexa/documentation-developer/docs/search/criteria_reference/payment_method_search_criteria.md

 Payment Method Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Payment Method Search.

-With these criteria you can filter payment methods by their payment method identifier, payment method creation date, payment method type, status, and so on.
+With these Criteria you can filter payment methods by their payment method identifier, payment method creation date, payment method type, status, and so on.

-## Payment method search criteria
+## Payment method Search Criteria

 |Search Criterion|Search based on|
 |-----|-----|